Where The Trail Bends

-Where the trail bends, appeals to me somehow, more than where a trail ends.
-Somehow, I hear it talk of life’s walk, with its many twists and turns, yet today I ignore it and plunge on straight ahead, going where my heart yearns.
-Looking on ahead I see a doe and her fawn, as quickly as I see them, they are gone.
-Now I pay attention, as I wander off trail, to blooms of bluebells, growing along the steep fells.
-I find a sitting log and take a seat, wondering what else I might meet, and a squirrel scolds me, as it scurries up a tall fir tree.
-As I recline, I think about the silence and solitude in these wilderness reprieves, the sunlight, gentle today, dapples the woodland tree leaves.
+Where the trail bends, appeals to me, more than where the trail ends.
+I hear it talk of life’s walk, with its many twists and turns, yet today I plunge on straight ahead, off the trail, going where my heart yearns.
+Looking ahead I see a doe and her fawn, and as quickly as I see them, they are gone.
+As I wander, I see blooms of bluebells, growing along the steep fells.
+I find a sitting log and take a seat, wondering what else I might meet, and a squirrel scolds me, as it scrambles up a tree.
+I recline, thinking about the silent solitude in these wilderness reprieves, as the sunlight, gentle today, dapples the woodland tree leaves.
 They shimmer as they flutter in the breeze that blows and a wonderful thought inside me grows.
-Out here, on my own, all alone, in this wilderness serene, I am the only person on our entire globe, seeing and feeling this exact peaceful scene.
+Out here, on my own, all alone, in this wilderness serene, I am the only person on our entire globe, seeing and feeling this peaceful scene.

 Leave a comment